sujancse/laraform/README.md

 ### Scenario 1
 Say you have to develop a key value store where all of your application settings will reside.
 The kick here is to add more and more new keys when needed but no code modification will be needed.
 Then this is the right package for you.
-All you have to do is to write a yaml or json file for your form.
+All you have to do is to write a YAML or JSON file for your form.

 ### Scenario 2
 Let's assume the values of your settings will come as a nested object and you have to make a form for the object then this package is a good choice.
-It will build the form for you within a few minutes all you have to do is write the json or yaml file.
+It will build the form for you within a few minutes all you have to do is write the JSON or YAML file based on the JSON object.

 ## How to Use